Michael-Reefe/Loki.jl/README.md

 Information is always printed out with a timestamp so one can track how long different steps of the code are taking.
 Logs files are meant to be a quick way to check that fits are converging as expected and there are no obvious bugs.
 They are *not* meant to be used to compile or analyze fit results (that is done with the output FITS files).

 ### iii.
 CSV Files
 Located in the `spaxel_binaries` folder are CSV files which contain the best-fit parameters of each spaxel fit in a machine-readable table format.
 These are saved during the fitting process such that in the event of a crash or other interruption during the fitting process, the code can be restarted and pick up where it left off without losing any progress.
-Like the logs, these files are not necessarily meant to be used to perform any analysis, as all of the data will be compiled and re-saved in FITS format at the end.
-But they can be useful for certain purposes.
+Like the logs, these files are NOT meant to be used to perform any analysis, as all of the data will be compiled and re-saved at the end.
+But they may be useful to the user in certain circumstances.
+It's important to note that the parameters saved in these files are INTERNAL LOKI fit parameters, which means that they may be normalized and not in physical units, in the rest frame rather than the observed frame, and any other arbitrary transformation relative to what you might expect.
+If you're interested in reading the results of your fits in a table format, I'd recommend you instead use the option "save_tables" and wait until the end of the fitting process to read the tables that will be saved under "output_tables", rather than relying on these intermediary CSV files in the "spaxel_binaries" folder.
 An example output might look like this (truncated):
 ```
 name                              	best                  	error_lower           	error_upper           	bound_lower	bound_upper	unit      	locked	tied
 extinction.E_BV                   	0.0                   	0.0                   	0.0                   	0.0        	1.0        	          	yes